Khalilullah-Nohri/FYP--Smart-Surveillance-System/README.md

 ## Description

 Human face detection in criminal activities has been a challenging task in image processing and pattern recognition.
 Our proposed system, a surveillance security camera with Raspberry Pi and IoT, utilizes CCTV for real-time human face recognition and detection.
-It employs Haar-Cascade algorithm in OpenCV using Python for face recognition and detection.
-The system sends alerts through Twilio application to you as SMS when motion is detected and checks for recognized faces, unlocking a Solenoid lock which is connected inside door lock, if the face is stored in the database.
+It employs the Haar-Cascade algorithm in OpenCV using Python for face recognition and detection.
+The system sends alerts through Twilio application to you as SMS when motion is detected and checks for recognized faces, unlocking a Solenoid lock which is connected inside the door lock, if the face is stored in the database.

 ## Features